Select a language

 It starts with the people in your organization and the automation processes that help them collaborate.
 That means bringing your development and operations teams together with shared purpose and regular feedback through DevOps.

 Container adoption supports these practices by offering an ideal application deployment unit and self-contained execution environment.
-With DevOps and containers, apps become easier to release and update as a collection of loosely coupled services, like microservices, instead of waiting for one large release.
+With DevOps and containers, developers can more easily release and update apps as a collection of loosely coupled services, like microservices, instead of having to wait for one large release.

 Cloud-native development focuses on an architecture’s modularity, loose coupling, and the independence of its services.
 Each microservice implements a business capability, runs in its own process, and communicates via application programming interfaces (APIs) or messaging.
 This communication can be managed through a service mesh layer.